brainhack-school2020/anproulx-fMRI-autism/README.md

  - link: [Age distribution](https://anproulx.github.io/publication_website/)
  - link: [Influence of hyperparameter values gamma and C for SVM estimator](https://anproulx.github.io/cross_validation_plots/)

+### Information about this repository
+This repository contains the two Jupyter Notebooks:  the first notebook contains the code related to the data exploration and visualization, whereas the second notebook contains the code for the machine learning part of this project.

 ### Resources
 1. Choosing appropriate estimators with scikit-learn https://scikit-learn.org/stable/tutorial/machine_learning_map/
 2. Benchmarking functional connectome-based predictive models for resting-state fMRI (for classification estimator inspiration) https://hal.inria.fr/hal-01824205